examples of sins to say at confession

 Here, we explore categorized examples of sins to say at confession to guide your reflection.

-Examples of sins to say at confession
+examples of sins to say at confession

 Photo by cottonbro studio